Tdrizz/Journal-Application/README.md

 ## Files

-1. `lineswritten.txt`: Contains the total number of lines written in the code files.
-2. `journal.txt`: Journal file where your daily entries are stored.
+1. `journal.txt`: Journal file where your daily entries are stored.

 ## Date Stamp